Back to blog

 Enter the sustainability consulting agency.

 These types of agencies work with businesses to help them become more sustainable.
 They may include conducting audits – of the company’s products and practices – to determine where wastage occurs.
-The agency might also make recommendations, or even formulate strategies, to boost a client’s sustainability credentials.
+The agency might also make recommendations or formulate strategies to boost a client’s sustainability credentials.

-You’ll see that this is far from an exhaustive list of agencies.
-However, you’ll also see that there’s a common thread running through each type of agency covered:
+You’ll see this is far from an exhaustive list of agencies.
+However, there’s a common thread running through each type of agency covered:

-All provide a service – or services – that is in demand via a business model that makes it easy for clients to work with them.
-And therein lies the secret to agency success.
-As long as an agency owner streamlines their service to make it as easy to use as possible, they’ll always have clients.
+All provide a service or services that is in demand via a business model that makes it easy for clients to work with them.
+The secret to agency success lies here: as long as an agency owner streamlines their service to make it as easy to use as possible, they’ll always have clients.

 Of course, backing up the promises the agency makes is crucial.

-But that’s the same for any type of business.
-Service delivery will ultimately determine how many clients an agency attracts or fails to reach.
-Add to that the use of appropriate software for agency management and the only limit is your imagination.
+Service delivery ultimately determines how many clients an agency attracts or loses.
+Add to that the use of appropriate software for agency management, and the only limit is your imagination.

 If it’s a service that people (or businesses) want, it’s a service around which you can build an agency.